lguzzon-scratchbook/gdb/README.md

 ### ✅ **GraphDB Core**

-- Efficient storage in OPFS
+- Efficient storage in OPFS.
-- Real-time synchronization between tabs and devices
+- Real-time synchronization between tabs and devices.
-- CRUD operations for nodes and relationships
+- CRUD operations for nodes and relationships.
 - Efficient serialization using MessagePack and compression with Pako.
-- Enabling reverse or Radix Tree indexing via external modules
+- Enabling reverse or Radix Tree indexing through external modules.
 - GraphDB supports external modules that extend its capabilities.

 ## Warning